LukeShortCloud/rootpages/markdown/openstack.md

 ### Configurations - Neutron - Network Types

-In OpenStack, there are two common scenarios for networks.
+In OpenStack, there are two common scenarios for networks: "provider" and "self-service."

-The first is known as `self-service` networks.
-This is a simpler approach to providing virtual machines direct access to a bridge device.
-A public IP address can be assigned for the instance to have direct Internet access.
+Provider is is a simpler approach.
+It gives virtual machines direct access to a bridge device.

-The second approach is known as `provider` networks.
-These are more complex but allow full customization of private networks that can also be used with network address translation (NAT) for Internet access.
-With Open vSwitch, private networks can be created with VLAN, VXLAN, and/or GRE tagging to create isolated networks.
+Self-service networks are more complex due to the added bridge and tunnel devices.
+This complexity allows for more advanced features such as isolated private networks, load-balancing-as-a-service (LBaaS), Firewall-as-a-Service (FWaaS), and more.
 [1]

 Source:

-1. "[RDO Installation] Overview."
+1. "[RDO Nova Installation] Overview."
 OpenStack Documentation.
-April 3, 2017.
-Accessed April 3, 2017. https://docs.openstack.org/ocata/install-guide-rdo/overview.html
+October 28, 2017.
+Accessed November 6, 2017. https://docs.openstack.org/nova/pike/install/overview.html

+#### Configurations - Neutron - Network Types - Provider Networks

 #### Configurations - Neutron - Network Types - Self-Service Networks